p3palazzo/comparative-histories/chapter.md

 <!--Solution de continuité-->

-This anti-disciplinary task, however, is bound up with the historicist problems of Early Modern and Modern societies.
-Teresa Stoppani showed how Tafuri's own interest in the Italian Renaissance hinged on "unresolved problems" linking the historical subject to contemporary theoretical anxieties [@stoppani:2010lhistoire, 216].
-Because of this, such a critical history program inevitably feeds back into that loop of Early Modern to Modernist historiography.
-This in turn reduces critical historians' interest in premodern architecture, and leaves the field open to disciplinary studies.
+This anti-disciplinary task, however, is bound up with the historicist problems of Early Modern and Modern societies. @stoppani:2010lhistoire [216] showed how Tafuri's own interest in the Italian Renaissance hinged on "unresolved problems" linking the historical subject to contemporary theoretical anxieties.
+Because of this, such a critical history program would feed back inevitably into that loop of Early Modern to Modernist historiography.
+This in turn reduced critical historians' interest in premodern architecture, and left the field open to disciplinary studies.
 Critical history pries time apart to recompose its fragments, at the cost of favoring subjects where the problem of historical time is explicit.
-Disciplinary studies in architecture collapse time into a synthetic present, at the cost of projecting current categories onto subjects to which they are foreign.
+Disciplinary studies in architecture, on the other hand, collapse time into a synthetic present, at the cost of projecting current categories onto subjects to which they are foreign.
 The Marxist ideal that this contradiction will be overcome once every disciplinary specialization is diluted into "abstract... technical labor" [@tafuri:1980sfera, 28] shows no sign of coming to pass.

+The latest editions of Banister Fletcher's textbook have attempted to break free from synthesis by shunning the narrative unity provided by coherent authorship in favor of isolated chapters written by specialists.
+This is unusual in the textbook genre and found more often in *Companions* [@mallgrave:2017companions], although the SmartHistory project *Reframing Art History* is another, promising example of this approach [@reframing:2022].
+However, critical history of architecture today functions in a broad landscape where it interacts with other, more or less disciplinary fields.
+The points of contact between these disciplines and history expose conflicts between the philological toolkit drawn from the professional field of architecture and history's critical project of steering away from disciplinary boundaries and unitary narratives.

 # Conclusion #